probmods/probmods2/chapters/02-generative-models.md

 of all the others.
 The outcome of each, once determined, will always have the same value.

 In computer science memoization is an important technique for optimizing programs by avoiding repeated work.
-In the probabilistic setting, such as in Church, memoization actually affects the meaning of the memoized function.
+In the probabilistic setting, such as in WebPPL, memoization actually affects the meaning of the memoized function.

 # Example: Bayesian Tug of War